This easy Blondie recipe is a brown sugar dream!

 - White Chocolate Chip Blondies are a favorite of any white chocolate fan!

-- Dark Chocolate Chips are the choice in my house, but you can use chopped chocolate, as well.
+- Dark Chocolate Chips or chunks are the choice in my house, but you can use chopped chocolate, as well.

 - Butterscotch Chips are a marriage made in heaven with these Blondies because they add to the caramel type flavor.